Remi123/MotionMatching/README.md

 TODO : Since Godot 4.3, GDScript's virtual binding is available, but it require to be called explicitly, meaning I wasn't successful at integrating both C++ and GDScript in a single list.
 My current approach would be this : Create a MFCustomScript class that overriden correctly each important function, and call the correct functions in gdscript when appropriate.

-### KForms
-TODO : KForm's code is all over the place, and tries to do too much.
-A huge cleanup is necessary and should stick to be library-focused.
-E.G. a separate function should retrieve kforms from animation instead of being part of the constructor.

 ### MotionFeatures

 TODO : MFBonesInfo needs a cleanup and proper space switching.